 - Those who have expressed an interest in memberships previously.
 Take a look at people who have clicked on a membership link in a past email.

-This approach may mean taking a different approach to your email content and schedule, but the results will be well worth it.
+Considering your audience segments may mean taking a different approach to your email content and schedule, but the results will be well worth it.

 Segmentation graphics courtesy of Zapier.